wazuh/wazuh-documentation/source/index.rst

    Wazuh is used to collect, aggregate, index, and analyze security data, helping organizations detect intrusions, threats and behavioral anomalies.

    As cyber threats are becoming more sophisticated, real-time monitoring and security analysis are needed for fast threat detection and remediation.
-That is why our light-weight agent provides the necessary monitoring and response capabilities, while our server component provides the security intelligence and performs data analysis.
+That is why our lightweight agent provides the necessary monitoring and response capabilities, while our server component provides the security intelligence and performs data analysis.

 .. topic:: Log Data Analysis
    :class: logdata